Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 - Georgia Tech has played seven games, with three wins against the spread.

-- This season, the Yellow Jackets have just one against the spread win in three games as a favorite of 4 points or more.
+- This season, the Yellow Jackets have just one ATS win in three games as a favorite of 4 points or more.

-- Georgia Tech's games this year have gone over the point total four times in seven opportunities (57.1%).
+- Georgia Tech has gone over the point total in 57.1% of its opportunities this year (four times in seven games with a set point total).

-- The Yellow Jackets rack up 30.1 points per game, seven more than the Hokies allow per contest (23.1).
+- The Yellow Jackets put up 30.1 points per game, seven more than the Hokies give up per contest (23.1).

-- When Georgia Tech puts up more than 23.1 points, it is 2-2 against the spread and 3-1 overall.
+- Georgia Tech is 2-2 against the spread and 3-1 overall in games when it records more than 23.1 points.

-- When Georgia Tech amasses more than 381.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- When Georgia Tech amasses over 381.6 yards, the team is 2-4 against the spread and 3-3 overall.

-- The Yellow Jackets have seven giveaways this season, while the Hokies have eight takeaways .
+- This year, the Yellow Jackets have seven turnovers, one fewer than the Hokies have takeaways (8).

 - Find the latest spread and moneyline odds for Georgia Tech at SISportsbook.